moiez326/Data_analysis_portfolio/README.md

 - Using linear regression we found that loan amount is not a strong predictor of the debt-to-income ratio.
 Interestingly, defaulted loans tend to have a higher debt-to-income ratio, pointing to other contributory factors to loan default.

 ![Chart 2](https://github.com/moiez326/loandefault/blob/main/media/Screenshot%202023-11-28%20at%2013.37.35.png)

-- Credit-related variables such as derogatory reports showed a more drastic difference in frequency of bad and good loan status.
+- Credit-related variables such as derogatory reports showed a more drastic difference in the frequency of bad and good loan status.

 Key insights from the analysis include:
 - Loan amounts are not significant indicators of the likelihood of default.
 - Credit-related factors such as derogatory reports and debt-to-income ratios are more closely associated with loan defaults.
 - The purpose of a loan, particularly in the case of debt consolidation, is a critical factor with a higher default rate.
+#### Conclusion and recommendations:

-I suggest a refocus in risk assessment models towards the borrower's credit history and the loan's purpose.
-By refining loan approval criteria, Global Bank can enhance its lending strategies and risk management approach.
+- a refocusing risk assessment process towards the borrower's credit history and the loan's purpose
+- By making more categories for job variables as well as more categories for loan reasons, Global Bank can have a better picture of who their clients are and why they take out loans to better segment their risk.

 ## [Shinkansen Travel Experience and Satisfaction Analysis](https://github.com/moiez326/shinkansen)
 ![N700 series Shinkansen](https://www.japanhouselondon.uk/assets/New-Discover-page/_resampled/FillWyI3MjgiLCI0MDgiXQ/Shinkansen-Landing-page-banner.jpg)

 The "Shinkansen Passenger Satisfaction Analysis" project explores the crucial aspects influencing passenger satisfaction on Japan's renowned bullet train.
-This analysis is centered on understanding the diverse elements contributing to the overall travel experience.
+This analysis is centred on understanding the diverse elements contributing to the overall travel experience.

 ![Age-group and gender satisfaction](https://github.com/moiez326/shinkansen/blob/main/media/Screenshot%202023-12-06%20at%2011.58.55.png)